Behar: Redeeming an Identity

 Every week of the year has its own Torah portion (a reading from the first five books of the Bible) and its own haftarah (an accompanying reading from the books of the prophets).
 This week the Torah portion is Behar (Leviticus 25:1-26:2) and the haftarah is Jeremiah 32:6-27.

 Prophets during the period of the kingdoms of Israel (931-722 B.C.E.) and Judah (931-586 B.C.E.) had more than one way to deliver God’s messages.
-They could preach to the king or to the people, in either poetry or prose.
+They could preach to either the king or the people, in either poetry or prose.
 They could do performance art, acting out a message with props.
 Or they could do an apparently ordinary action that carried a symbolic meaning about God and country.

 Jeremiah’s ordinary deed in this week’s haftarah, purchasing a field in his hometown from his cousin, carries a double meaning.